Erik Centeno

-Erik Daniel Centeno (born June 29, 2002) is an American professional soccer player who plays as a right-back for Atlanta United of Major League Soccer.
+Erik Daniel Centeno (born June 29, 2002) is an American professional soccer player who plays as a right-back for Birmingham Legion in the USL Championship.

 Career

 Youth and college

 Centeno attended high school soccer at Weston Ranch High School, also playing club soccer for Sacramento Republic from 2015 to 2019, before moving to the FC Dallas academy.
 He returned to Sacramento Republic in 2021, signing a USL academy contract with the team, but didn't make a first-team appearance.

 In 2021, Centeno attended University of the Pacific to play college soccer.
 He went on to make 16 appearances in his freshman season, scoring six goals and tallying five assists for the Tigers, garnering first-team All-West Coast Conference and the conference's Freshman of the Year honors after leading the Tigers in points and tying for the team lead in goals.
 In January 2022, it was announced Centeno would leave college early and had signed a Generation Adidas contract to enter the 2022 MLS SuperDraft.